+discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement.
 Within a year from the adoption of the Manual, the Corporate Governance Committee shall assume the functions of the Nomination Committee and the Remuneration and Compensation Committee of the Corporation.
-The Nomination Committee and the Remuneration and Compensation Committee will thereafter be dissolved and the Corporate Governance Committee shall have the following additional duties and functions: (a) Determines the nomination and election process for the Corporation's directors and has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board; and (b) Establishes a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with the corporation's culture and strategy as well as the business environment in which it operates.
-Others(specify) The Corporate Secretary assists the Corporate Governance Committee in gathering information and preparing for the meetings.
-N.A.
+The Nomination Committee and the Remuneration and Compensation Committee will thereafter be dissolved and the Corporate Governance Committee shall have the following additional duties and functions: Determines the nomination and election process for the Corporation's directors and has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board; and Establishes a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with the corporation's culture and strategy as well as the business environment in which it The Corporate Secretary assists the Corporate Governance Committee in gathering information and preparing for the meetings.
+Others(specify)